michelesalvador/GedcomGraph/README.md

 _GedcomGraph_ is a Maven project written with Eclipse.

-To generate the file `gedcomgraph-1.0.0.jar` you have to download the code and build the package in some way.
+To generate the file `gedcomgraph-1.1.0.jar` you have to download the code and build the package in some way.

-The package name is `graph.gedcom`, at this point definitive.
+The package name is `graph.gedcom`.

 ## Implementation

 After added the jar file to your project, in short you have to:
 1. Instantiate a graph.
 2. Place the cards on a canvas (e.g. an Android Layout).
-3. Make the graph aware of the actual size of the cards.
+3. Make the graph aware of the actual size of each card.
 4. Let the graph calculate the position of cards and lines.
 5. Place the cards in their position on the canvas.
 6. Add the lines.